shuruili77/shuruili77.github.io/_posts/2025-03-31-beginning.md

 ---

 **Just a small note before we go any further:**
-> *Everything here is personal, exploratory, and unfinished.
+>- *Everything here is personal, exploratory, and unfinished.
 These posts reflect a particular moment in my thinking — not a fixed belief or universal claim.
 I write not to teach, but to trace.*
-> *I use AI tools to help me polish my writing.*
+>- *I use AI to help me polish my writing.*
-> *Nothing here is peer-reviewed, polished for clarity, or guaranteed to hold up over time — and that’s precisely the point.*
+>- *Nothing here is peer-reviewed, polished for clarity, or guaranteed to hold up over time — and that’s precisely the point.*

 ---